jinghuazhao/PW-pipeline/README.md

 * `p_threshold.` This is to compromise the suggestion that DEPICT is run twice, for P<=5 x 10^(-8) and P<= 5 x 10^-5, respectively.

-Moreover, potential downstream analysis such as clustering significant pathways and network of pathways is illustrated with [network.sh](files/network.sh), which performs affinity propagation and k-means clustering as well as generates SIF and EL formats to be used by software such as Cytoscape.
+Moreover, potential downstream analysis such as clustering significant pathways and network of pathways is illustrated with [network.sh](files/network.sh), which performs affinity propagation and k-means clustering as well as generates .csv and .sif formats to be used by software gephi and Cytoscape.

 Individual software are briefly described as follows.